dankuck/dankuck.github.io/_posts/2017-02-03-history-is-now.md

 Suddenly, history is crashing in on the present, metaphorically and literally.
 Ancient Rome is now, metaphorically.
 It had its strengths and weaknesses, its justice and its unforgivable offenses.
 And so do we, now.

 Then that metaphor bleeds into the literal world.
 In the US, we think of the American Revolution as A Long Time Ago™.
-In Egypt, the revolution is current.
+In <a href="https://en.wikipedia.org/wiki/Egyptian_revolution_of_2011">Egypt</a>, the revolution is current.

 In the west, we moved from a feudal system to monarchies a Very Long Time Ago™.
 Some middle eastern countries are barely countries to speak of.
 They are in fact loosely attached tribes.